 Complete email campaigns can be made up of just a few individual messages or a few hundred messages.
 Either way, each individual message should have a clearly defined purpose as it’s put together.

 With one message you may want to educate the readers about a certain area of law.
-With another message you might be trying to get people to sign up for a webinar.
-Next, you might be trying to drum up some attention for your social media presence.
+With a different message, you might be trying to get people to sign up for a webinar.
+Or, you might be trying to drum up some attention for your social media presence.
 Whatever it is that you want to accomplish with each email message, you should have that purpose in mind right from the beginning and stick to it as you go through the process of creating the message.

 Going beyond the basics of just writing a good email message, there are several things you can do to make each message more effective.
 By keeping an eye on some of the less obvious details, you can tune your messages and campaigns to continually get better results over time.